6exagon/manybusesaway/README.md

 Please leave a credit link to this repository at the bottom of the generated HTML output.

+I have realized that the high rate at which transit agencies completely reformat public-facing websites and API endpoints will lead to more and more continuous work on this codebase as I add agencies.
+I hope this does not become unmanageable, but in case of infrequent updates there's a high chance this code will not work as-is.

 manybusesaway.py can also be imported and used for unrelated purposes; this project is (as far as I can tell) the only library of its kind available.
 Please see the [license](LICENSE.txt) for more details.

 ### History